Brookings, South Dakota: Education

+There is also a Catholic School hosted in St. Thomas More Catholic Church for students pre-kindergarten through fifth grade.

+South Dakota State University, the state's largest college, is in Brookings.
+There were 12,065 students enrolled at SDSU in the Fall of 2024.

 Media

 Newspaper

-The Brookings Register publishes daily Monday through Saturday morning with a focus on local news and sports.
+The Brookings Register publishes daily Monday through Friday morning with a focus on local news and sports.
 It serves all of Brookings County and parts of Hamlin, Deuel, Kingsbury, Lake and Moody Counties in South Dakota and Lincoln County, Minnesota.